lyokha/vim-publish-helper/README.md

   Default value is *0*.

 * *g:PhLinenrFgColor* defines foreground color of the line-number column and of the border between the columns.
-It is not set by default: color of the *SpecialKey* syntax highlighting group will be used in this case.
+Not set by default: color of the *SpecialKey* syntax highlighting group will be used in this case.

 * *g:PhLinenrColumnWidth* defines the line-number column width.
 Default value is *2em*.